Circle route: Typical characteristics

 Typically, a circle route will connect at several locations with one or more cross-city routes or radial routes offering services in a straighter line into or out of a city or town centre.
 When a circle route orbits a central business district in a large arc, it will often provide transverse (or lateral) links between suburbs or satellites, either on its own or in combination with other routes, such as Seoul Subway Line 2, the busiest line in the Seoul Metropolitan Subway network, and formerly the longest circle metro line in the world from 1984–2013.
 Such connections assist travellers by reducing travel times, avoiding congested centres, and sometimes reducing the number of transfers.
 Similar benefits may also be achieved by half-circle routes or peripheral cross-city routes, such as Osaka Higashi Line, Musashino Line and Copenhagen S-Train Line F.

 Circle routes do have their operational disadvantages.
 They can be susceptible to delays and bunching, as without a terminus for trains to layover between services, or significant padding in schedules, there is no way for late trains to recover lost time.
-This issue is particularly pronounced when circle routes share their corridor with other traffic, such as the Inner and Outer Link buses in Auckland, or the London Underground's Circle Line pre-2009; as any sort of delay on the circle route affects other services sharing the same tracks/bus lanes.
+This issue is particularly pronounced when circle routes share their corridor with other traffic, such as the InnerLink (and OuterLink buses pre-2024) in Auckland, or the London Underground's Circle Line prior to 2009; as any sort of delay on the circle route affects other services sharing the same tracks/bus lanes.

-Successful circle routes, such as the Yamanote Line in Tokyo and Koltsevaya line in Moscow tend to be isolated lines that do not share corridors with other services; or if they do, have their own dedicated tracks and platforms with any junctions being grade-separated.
+Successful circle routes, such as the Yamanote Line in Tokyo, Koltsevaya line in Moscow, and Pink Line in Delhi, tend to be isolated lines that do not share corridors with other services; or, if they do, have their own dedicated tracks and platforms with any junctions being grade-separated.